marialma/covid-19-messaging/what_we_know_en.md

 ## What are the symptoms?

 Symptoms have generally been described as nonspecific, involving fever, cough, and shortness of breath ([CDC](https://www.cdc.gov/coronavirus/2019-ncov/about/symptoms.html)).
 The real distinguisher from your garden-variety cold or flu is the shortness of breath.
 If you feel like you are having trouble breathing (other than just because your nose is blocked up or because you ran up six flights of stairs), that's worth paying attention to.

+However, other [symptoms have also been recorded](https://www.nejm.org/doi/10.1056/NEJMoa2002032), including fatigue and body pains.

 ## What is the incubation period?

 The incubation period is a bit tough to pin down exactly, but [appears to be, on average, about **5.1** days](https://annals.org/aim/fullarticle/2762808/incubation-period-coronavirus-disease-2019-covid-19-from-publicly-reported), with 97.5% of patients developing symptoms by 11.5 days.
 This study was done with secondhand data, but the results are consistent with other studies.
 As we see more cases in the US, unfortunately, we will be able to confirm this number.

 In general, people have been using 14 days/ 2 weeks as the benchmark.

-## How long does it survive on surfaces?
-Results from a preprint on medrxiv were leaked earlier.
-This space will be updated when that preprint goes live.
-But generally, it doesn't seem to be hugely different from what you'd expect from a coronavirus.
-Depending on the type of material and conditions, it can remain infectious for anything from 2 hours to up to 9 days.

 ## What is attack rate?
 What percentage of cases are asymptomatic?